In-Skill Purchasing FAQ

 - Q: I would like to charge customers to enable my Alexa skill.
 How can I do that?

 Don't charge customers to enable your skill.
 You can only charge for additional content that further enhances the skill experience.
 This policy allows customers to enjoy your skill and assess its value before investing.
+Also, you can offer a paid skill.

 - Q: Can I sell a consumable product?